 Circadian rhythms are controlled by a combination of environmental and internal factors like temperature and light.
 Changes in temperature and light patterns affect the sleep pattern.
 A regular wake time will strengthen the circadian function.

 2. Create a sleep-conducive environment

 Consider your bedroom as an escape from the world.
 Create an atmosphere that's relaxing, dark, and peaceful.
 Leave work at the bedroom door.
 Don't integrate a T.V. computer or any other form of technology into your sleep space.
-Your bedroom should be associated with sleep and sex not with work schedules, computers or the like.
+Your bedroom should be associated with sleep not with work schedules, computers or the like.

 3. Create a relaxing bedtime routine